Chesapeake Bay

 The Chesapeake Bay (/ˈtʃɛsəpiːk/ CHESS-ə-peek) is the largest estuary in the United States.
-The Bay is located in the Mid-Atlantic region and is primarily separated from the Atlantic Ocean by the Delmarva Peninsula, including parts of the Eastern Shore of Maryland, the Eastern Shore of Virginia, and the state of Delaware.
-The mouth of the Bay at its southern point is located between Cape Henry and Cape Charles.
+The bay is located in the Mid-Atlantic region and is primarily separated from the Atlantic Ocean by the Delmarva Peninsula, including parts of the Eastern Shore of Maryland, the Eastern Shore of Virginia, and the state of Delaware.
+The mouth of the bay at its southern point is located between Cape Henry and Cape Charles.
 With its northern portion in Maryland and the southern part in Virginia, the Chesapeake Bay is a very important feature for the ecology and economy of those two states, as well as others surrounding within its watershed.
-More than 150 major rivers and streams flow into the Bay's 64299 sqmi drainage basin, which covers parts of six states (New York, Pennsylvania, Delaware, Maryland, Virginia and West Virginia) and all of District of Columbia.
+More than 150 major rivers and streams flow into the bay's 64299 sqmi drainage basin, which covers parts of six states (New York, Pennsylvania, Delaware, Maryland, Virginia, and West Virginia) and all of Washington, D.C.

-The Bay is approximately 200 mi long from its northern headwaters in the Susquehanna River to its outlet in the Atlantic Ocean.
-It is 2.8 mi wide at its narrowest (between Kent County's Plum Point near Newtown in the east and the Harford County western shore near Romney Creek) and 30 mi at its widest (just south of the mouth of the Potomac River which divides Maryland from Virginia).
+The bay is approximately 200 mi long from its northern headwaters in the Susquehanna River to its outlet in the Atlantic Ocean.
+It is 2.8 mi wide at its narrowest (between Kent County's Plum Point near Newtown in the east and the Harford County western shore near Romney Creek) and 30 mi at its widest (just south of the mouth of the Potomac River, which divides Maryland from Virginia).
 Total shoreline including tributaries is 11684 mi, circumnavigating a surface area of 4479 sqmi.
 Average depth is 21 ft, reaching a maximum of 174 ft.
-The Bay is spanned twice, in Maryland by the Chesapeake Bay Bridge from Sandy Point (near Annapolis) to Kent Island and in Virginia by the Chesapeake Bay Bridge–Tunnel connecting Virginia Beach to Cape Charles.
+The bay is spanned twice, in Maryland by the Chesapeake Bay Bridge from Sandy Point (near Annapolis) to Kent Island and in Virginia by the Chesapeake Bay Bridge–Tunnel connecting Virginia Beach to Cape Charles.

-Known for both its beauty and bounty, the Bay has become "emptier", with fewer crabs, oysters and watermen (fishermen) since the mid-20th century.
-Nutrient pollution and urban runoff have been identified as major components of impaired water quality in the bay stressing ecosystems and compounding the decline of shellfish due to overharvesting.
+Known for both its beauty and bounty, the bay has become "emptier", with fewer crabs, oysters and watermen (fishermen) since the mid-20th century.
+Nutrient pollution and urban runoff have been identified as major components of impaired water quality in the bay, stressing ecosystems and compounding the decline of shellfish due to overharvesting.
 Restoration efforts that began in the 1990s have continued into the 21st century and show potential for growth of the native oyster population.
 The health of the Chesapeake Bay improved in 2015, marking three years of gains over a four-year period.
 Slight improvements in water quality were observed in 2021, compared to indicators measured in 2020.
-The bay is experiencing other environmental concerns, including climate change which is causing sea level rise that erodes coastal areas and infrastructure and changes to the marine ecosystem.
+The bay is experiencing other environmental concerns, including climate change, which is causing sea level rise that erodes coastal areas and infrastructure and changes the marine ecosystem.